wolfgangasdf/iqp-book/sp-magnetic-field.md

 `[slide]`

 What happens for an arbitrarily aligned magnetic moment?
-As shown in the figure, we consider a spin magnetic moment, and the mmagnetic field aligned along the $z$ axis.
+As shown in the figure, we consider a spin magnetic moment, and the magnetic field aligned along the $z$ axis.
 Classically, this leads to a torque acting on the dipole $\vec{\mu}\times\vec{B}$, which tries to line up the dipole moment parallel to the field, just like a compass needle.
 In the absence of dissipation, also classically, the magnetic moment would rotate around the field forever as indicated in the figure.

 Quantum mechanically, for instance for a single electron, only particular orientations are allowed with respect to the quantization axis $z$ here.
 We have already seen that the magnetic field splits the energy of spin-up and down states - this implies a different "wiggle factor" that we found before!
 Now, If you simply calculate what this means for, for instance for the $x$-component $\langle S_x\rangle$, you will find an oscillation.
 This is worked out in more detail in Griffiths example 4.3 – please have a look!